Obstructive Sleep Apnea

 An extended sleep history should be taken in all patients who

-Most patients who report only snoring, without other symptoms or cardiovascular risks, do not need an extensive evaluation for OSA.
+Most patients who report only snoring, without other symptoms or cardiovascular risks, do not need an extensive evaluation for obstructive sleep apnea.

-The physical examination should include evaluation for nasal obstruction, tonsillar hypertrophy, and pharyngeal structure and identification of clinical features of hypothyroidism and acromegaly.
+The physical examination should include anatomic evaluation (for nasal obstruction, tonsillar hypertrophy, and pharyngeal structure) and identification of clinical features of hypothyroidism and acromegaly.

-The apnea-hypopnea index (AHI), which is the total number of episodes of apnea and hypopnea occurring during sleep divided by the hours of sleep time, is the common summary measure used to describe respiratory disturbances during sleep.
+The apnea-hypopnea index (AHI), which is the total number of episodes of apnea and hypopnea occurring during sleep divided by the hours of sleep time, is the common summary measure used to describe respiratory disturbances during sleep and thus the severity of sleep apnea.
 AHI values can be computed for different sleep stages.
+Sleep apnea may be classified as

 The respiratory disturbance index (RDI), a similar measure, describes the number of episodes of certain arousals related to respiratory effort (called respiratory effort-related arousals or RERAs) plus the number of apnea and hypopnea episodes per hour of sleep.

 An arousal index (AI), which is the number of arousals per hour of sleep, can be computed if EEG monitoring is used.
-The AI may be correlated with AHI or RDI, but about 20% of apneas and desaturation episodes are not accompanied by arousals, or other causes of arousals are present.
+The arousal index may be correlated with the apnea-hypopnea index or respiratory disturbance index, but about 20% of apneas and desaturation episodes are not accompanied by arousals, or other causes of arousals are present.

-An AHI > 5 is required for the diagnosis of obstructive sleep apnea; a value > 15 indicates a moderate level of sleep apnea, and a value > 30 indicates a severe level of sleep apnea.
-Snoring loudly enough to be heard in the next room confers a 10-fold increase in the likelihood of having AHI > 5.
-The AI and RDI correlate only moderately with a patient’s symptoms.
+An apnea-hypopnea index> 5 is required for the diagnosis of obstructive sleep apnea; a value > 15 indicates a moderate level of sleep apnea, and a value > 30 indicates a severe level of sleep apnea.
+Snoring loudly enough to be heard in the next room confers a 10-fold increase in the likelihood of having an apnea-hypopnea index > 5.
+The arousal index and respiratory disturbance index correlate only moderately with a patient’s symptoms.
+However, a recent study that linked outcomes to both clinical and polysomnographic data suggested that a composite of variables (not just AHI) influence mortality (9).

-Portable diagnostic tools are being used more often to diagnose OSA.
-Portable monitors can measure heart rate, pulse oximetry, effort, position, and nasal airflow to provide fair estimates of respiratory disturbances during self-reported sleep, thereby estimating AHI/RDI.
+Portable diagnostic tools (home sleep testing) are being used more often to detect the presence of apnea and determine severity .
+Portable monitors can measure heart rate, pulse oximetry, effort, position, and nasal airflow to provide fair estimates of respiratory disturbances during self-reported sleep, thereby estimating AHI/RDI over the time the monitor is worn.
+If sleep did not occur during the study, the frequency and severity of sleep-disordered breathing will be underestimated.
 Portable diagnostic tools are often used in combination with questionnaires (eg, STOP-Bang, Berlin Questionnaire) to calculate patients’ risk (the sensitivity and specificity of the test depend on pretest probability).
 When portable tools are used, coexisting sleep disorders (eg, restless legs syndrome) are not excluded.
 Follow-up polysomnography may still be needed to determine AHI/RDI values in the different stages of sleep and with changes in position, especially when surgery or therapy other than positive airway pressure is being considered.

 Measurement of thyroid-stimulating hormone can be done based on clinical suspicion.
 No other adjunctive testing (eg, upper airway imaging) has sufficient diagnostic accuracy to be recommended routinely.